natasharrison/e-commerce/README.md

 ## Description

-E-commerce website back end that uses the latest technologies so a company can compete with other e-commerce companies
+E-commerce website back end that uses the latest technologies so a company can compete with other e-commerce companies.

 ## Built With

+- Express.js
+- MySQL2
-- Express.js, MySQL2, Sequelize
+- Sequelize

 ## Usage